wlmccrae/shapeshifters/journals/lotus_mccrae.md

 18 April 2023
 Working on Landing Page.
 Struggling to get the bare-bones of a Landing Page (Nav bar with simple text on page) to load.

+19 April 2023
+Kane and I worked together on the landing page.
+We merged the new Nav bar to our branch and have two different landing pages: one for when a user is logged in, and one for when a viewer is not logged in.
+The not logged in page had an auto-play image carousel of fitness activities.
+The logged in page shows event cards with the event information.
+There are buttons for event details and creating an event, but those are not yet functional.